lydell/source-map-resolve/readme.md

 source-map-resolve.js is generated from source-map-resolve-node.js and
 source-map-resolve-template.js.
 Only edit the two latter files, _not_ source-map-resolve.js!
-To generate it, run `node generate-source-map-resolve.js`
+To generate it, run `npm run build`.

 License